datahub-project/datahub/docs/api/tutorials/adding-dataset-custom-properties.md

-# Adding or Replacing Custom Properties on Datasets
+# Modifying Custom Properties on Datasets

-## Why Would You Add or Replace Custom Properties to Datasets?
+## Why Would You Use Custom Properties on Datasets?
-Adding custom properties to datasets can help to provide additional information about the data that is not readily available in the standard metadata fields.
+Custom properties to datasets can help to provide additional information about the data that is not readily available in the standard metadata fields.
 Custom properties can be used to describe specific attributes of the data, such as the units of measurement used, the date range covered, or the geographical region the data pertains to.
 This can be particularly helpful when working with large and complex datasets, where additional context can help to ensure that the data is being used correctly and effectively.

 DataHub models custom properties of a Dataset as a map of key-value pairs of strings.

 Custom properties can also be used to enable advanced search and discovery capabilities, by allowing users to filter and sort datasets based on specific attributes.
 This can help users to quickly find and access the data they need, without having to manually review large numbers of datasets.

-### When to Add or Replace

-There may be situations where it is more appropriate to replace existing custom properties on a dataset, rather than simply adding new ones.

-Adding and removing specific properties is supported through patch semantics while full replaces can be done using the standard upsert APIs.

 ### Goal Of This Guide
-This guide will show you how to add or replace custom properties on dataset `fct_users_deleted`.
+This guide will show you how to add, remove or replace custom properties on a dataset `fct_users_deleted`.
+Here's what each operation means:
+- Add: Add custom properties to a dataset without affecting existing properties
+- Remove: Removing specific properties from the dataset without affecting other properties
+- Replace: Completely replacing the entire property map without affecting other fields that are located in the same aspect. e.g. `DatasetProperties` aspect contains `customProperties` as well as other fields like `name` and `description`.

 ## Prerequisites